 Endorsed by NBCB after passing a written local knowledge test.

-Show skills and leadership ability over at least 5 trips as an Assistant Leader (including at least one trip planned and led under observation by a Certified Trip Leader).
+Show skills and leadership ability over at least 5 trips as an Assistant Leader (including at least three trips planned and led under observation by a Certified Trip Leader).

 Certified by an accredited organization as noted depending on the vessel below in Section II.

-Canoe: Successful completion of the American Canoe Association (ACA) Canoe Trip Leading program.
+Canoe: Successful completion of the American Canoe Association (ACA) Canoe Trip Leading or Guide program.

 Kayak: Successful completion of the ACA Coastal Kayak Day-Trip Leading program.

-Each Trip Leader is allowed to lead trips with up to 6 non-members and/or uncertified members.
+Each Trip Leader is allowed to lead trips with up to 5 non-members and/or uncertified members.
 If the Trip Leader has a Certified Member as a designated Assistant on a trip, up to 10 nonmembers and/or uncertified members may be brought out.
 The maximum number of total paddlers allowed for any group is 15, which must include a minimum of one Trip Leader and two designated Assistants.
 Any groups larger than 15 persons must be broken up into separate trips and maintain the aforementioned ratios of Trip Leaders to uncertified paddlers.
-Non-members must sign a legal waiver of liability and risks and certify they are able to swim.
+Non-members must sign a legal waiver of liability and risks.
 Nonmembers must follow all NBCB rules and protocols.

 Exceptions to the non-member limits above will be determined on a case by case basis by the Steering